lumeland/lume.land/plugins/multilanguage.md

 ## Multilanguage pages from a single file

 With this plugin it's possible to export the same page multiple times, once per language.
-To configure a page as multilanguage, just set in the `lang` variable to an array with the available languages.
+To configure a page as multilanguage, just set the `lang` variable to an array with the available languages.
 For example:

 <lume-code>